Las Vegas Park Speedway

-The Las Vegas Park Speedway was a horse and automobile racing facility in Las Vegas, Nevada.
+The Las Vegas Park was a horse and automobile racing facility in Las Vegas, Nevada.
 It was built to be a horse racing facility and it held single races in NASCAR Grand National Series, AAA, and USAC Stock cars before it was demolished.
 It opened as the Las Vegas Jockey Club.

 History

 Construction

 Joseph M. Smoot hitched a ride from lawyer Hank Greenspun to get from New York City to Las Vegas.
 He claimed to have helped build tracks in California and Florida which turned out to be untrue.
 The track was built to be a major horse racing facility on the south side of Las Vegas.
 Smoot funded the track by convincing 8000 shareholders to give him $2 million.
 "Old Joe knew a track wouldn't have a chance and he said so when he came here in 1946," Greenspun later said in his biography.
 After the construction was delayed well past its original opening date, Smoot published an apology in a local newspaper.
 Smoot and two others were charged with felony embezzlement after he could not provide receipts for missing $500,000.
 A trustee was appointed by a federal judge to run the track.
 Smoot remained indicted until he was found dead in a hotel room two years later.